fl1d/w0ex.github.io/_pages/guide_en.md

 * **Students' Eligibility**

-In order to take the enrollment examination, the following conditions must be met before the start of the study at this prgoram.
+In order to take the enrollment examination, the following conditions must be met before the start of the study at this program.

 1. A master student enrolled in the university who intends to continue the master course at the start of official study in this program.
 2. A master student (excluding student (I)) or a doctoral student enrolled in the university who will start / continue the program at the doctoral course (limited).